- Photo Gallery

 The procedure is done as outpatient under general anesthesia and with the presence of a board-certified expert anesthesiologist to make sure the patient is safe and comfortable.
 As we leave it up to the expert anesthesiologist to monitor the level of sedation, most of the time the anesthesiologist will determine it is safest for the patient to have a tube in the airway to control the breathing.
 We make sure the patient is totally safe and comfortable throughout the entire procedure.

-Average recovery time is 2–4 days.
+Average full recoverytime is 3 months, while most patients return to desk work in just 1 to 2 weeks.
 Most of the morbidity is the discomfort from the liposuction.